ikunetwork/WhitePaper/README.md

 Since Metformin went off patent, the diabetes drug has become one of the favorite treatments of life-extension types.
 So add this to its magic aura: In a small randomized trial of 140 patients conducted in Mexico City, adding metformin to drugs for lung cancer patients whose tumors had mutations in a gene called EGFR seemed to slow disease progression and survival ... a warning to industry to dot i's and cross t's."

-### [What about Patents?
-Why copyrights over patents? -- use E&E]
+### Copyrights v.
+Patents

-By the time an NME enters clinical trials, its patent life has 10 years, often times 5-6 years remaining.<sup>[18](#f18)</sup> Jurisdictions including U.S., EU and Asia provide copyright data exclusivity periods \(independent of patents\), for clinical trial data for up to ~10 years, regardless if it is an NME.<sup>[19](#f19)</sup> Copyrights occur upon when research data set is put in writing, providing exclusive commercial rights until the exclusivity period ends.
+By the time an NME enters clinical trials, its patent life has 10 years, often times 5-6 years remaining.<sup>[18](#f18)</sup> Jurisdictions including U.S., EU and Asia provide copyright data exclusivity periods \(independent of patents\), for clinical trial data for up to ~10 years, regardless if it is an NME.<sup>[19](#f19)</sup> Copyrights occur upon when research data set is put in writing of which a patent cannot be granted on such research unless a party has a copyright to the respective research.
 Copyrights do not require registration, unlike patents which require filing an application with a patent office and subjective analysis by a government - resulting in multiple tens of billions USD litigation.
-Specifically, a license is required by regulatory bodies globally \(i.e. FDA, EMA, CFDA\) proving copyright title provenance to R&D data.<sup>[27](#f27)</sup> Without such a license, a party may not utilize such data for submission to a regulatory body and must start the research process anew \(raising capital and performing independent research and clinical trial.
-Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.<sup>[28](#f28)</sup> Jurisdictions provide for copyright data exclusivity periods (independent of patents), including but not limited to:
+Specifically, a license is required by regulatory bodies globally \(i.e. FDA, EMA, CFDA\) proving copyright title provenance to R&D data.<sup>[27](#f27)</sup> Without such a license, a party may not utilize such data for submission to a regulatory body and must start the research process anew \(raising capital and performing independent research and clinical trial).
+Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.<sup>[28](#f28)</sup> Jurisdictions provide for bio research and clinical trial copyright data exclusivity periods (independent of patents), including but not limited to:

 * Europe: up to ~12 years
 * Asia: up to ~10 years